 - Extracurricular opportunities – sports clubs, School shows

-- Wider opportunities – Residential, charity work/ involvement, Young Voices
+- Wider opportunities – residentials, charity work/ involvement

 The curriculum in our school is designed to provide access and opportunity for all children who attend the school.
 If we think it necessary to adapt the curriculum to meet the needs of individual children, then we do so only after the parents of the child have been consulted.
 If a child has a special need, our school does all it can to meet their individual needs.
 We comply with the requirements set out in the SEN Code of Practice in providing for children with special needs.
 If a child displays signs of having special needs, his/her teacher makes an assessment of this need.
 In most instances the teacher is able to provide resources and educational opportunities which meet the child’s needs within the normal class organisation.
 If a child’s need is more severe, we consider the child for an Education Health Care Plan, and we involve the appropriate external agencies when making this assessment.
 We provide additional resources and support for children with special needs.